patriciaferreiro/project-classifier/README.md

 ## Implementation details
 - Classification is done by attempting to match the project name n-grams to a predetermined category list.
-If no match is found, the project is not classified.'
+If no match is found, the project is not classified.

 - Clustering by project is done by applying an Agglomerative clustering algorithm to the project name n-grams TD-IDF matrix.